squinkylabs/SquinkyVCV/docs/sq.md

 **Clk** is the eternal clock input.

-**Rst** does nothing yet.
+**Rst** does nothing yet, but will be reset

 **Run** CV input.
-Meant to be hooked up to the Run output of clocked.
-I haven't tested it yet.
+Meant to be hooked up to the Run output of Clocked, or similar master clock.

 ## What works now

 Plays sequence looped.

-Edit note attributes (pitch, start time, duration)
+Edit note attributes (pitch, start time, duration).

+Enter new notes from the keyboard.

 Draw Piano roll.